California Estate Planning and Probate Lawyers and Attorneys

 • Nominates guardians for your minor children.

 In addition, certain co-owned assets (see #12) would pass directly to the surviving co-owner regardless of any instructions in your last will and testament.
 And assets that have been transferred to a revocable living trust (see #6) would be distributed through the trust—not your last will and testament.
+Those assets likewise will not be subject to probate in the California probate court.

-For some, a California Statutory Will (a fill-in-the-blanks form) may be sufficient.
+For some, a California Statutory Will (a fill-in-the-blanks legal will form) may be sufficient.
 Keep in mind, however, that you must execute your last will and testament in the manner required by California law.
 Failure to do so could invalidate the entire last will and testament.
 You should discuss such requirements with a qualified California estate planning lawyer or wills and trusts attorney.
 (Back to the Top)

 6. What is a revocable living trust?